peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 Suppose it has been decided that the top-level domain `INTERNAL` be reserved for use in private namespaces.
-The root zone of the global DNS is signed using DNSSEC {{!RFC4033}}; that is, DNSSEC-specific RRSets are published in the root zone that allow DNSSEC-aware resolvers to be sure with cryptographic certainty whether particular top-level domains exist in the public namespace.
+The root zone of the global DNS is signed using DNSSEC {{!RFC4033}}; that is, DNSSEC-specific RRSets are published in the root zone, allowing DNSSEC-aware resolvers to be sure with cryptographic certainty whether particular top-level domains exist in the public namespace.

-A delegation to nowhere for the `INTERNAL` top-level domain in the root zone of the global DNS namespace would provide an unambiguous signal to resolvers that `INTERNAL` does exist in other namespaces.
+A delegation to nowhere for the `INTERNAL` top-level domain in the root zone of the global DNS namespace would provide an unambiguous signal to resolvers that `INTERNAL` can exist in other namespaces only.
-An insecure delegation to nowhere is appropriate in this example since there is no single trust anchor that could be used to provide a secure delegation to zones in multiple namespaces that have different, non-cooperating administrators.
+An insecure delegation to nowhere is appropriate in this example since there is no known set of trust anchors that could be used to provide a secure delegation into the multitude of namespaces that have different, non-cooperating administrators.

 ~~~~